pshwetank/Traffic-Vehicle-Detection/README.md

-# Traffic-Vehicle-Detection
+# Traffic-Vehicle-Tracking
-## Take home assignment
+## Counting no of traffic vehicles using YOLOv5s with DeepSORT algorithm

 Script to count the number of instances per vehicle class for a given traffic video clip.